WMInfoTech/continuous-qualtrics-exporter/README.md

    differently.
 2. Set up a secrets directory and store values in files in that directory.
     * Set the environment variable `CV_SECRETS_PATH` equal to the directory name.
-    * Create a file for each value where the file name should be the required setting.For example, your file name would be `QUALTRICS_CLIENTID` and the file would contain a single entry with the value of the clientid.
+    * Create a file for each value where the file name should be the required setting.
+For example, your file name would be `QUALTRICS_CLIENTID` and the file would contain a single entry with the value of the clientid.
 This approach will also work for any or all required settings.
     * Build a config.yml file that contains any or all settings.
 You will need the environment variable `CV_CONFIG_PATH` set equal to the directory where you will store this file.
     * The file format should be
 ```yaml